top of page

 A Quiet Life, A Heavy Vow

-The pain of all beings is my pain.
+Their pain is my pain.

-The ignorance of all beings is my concern.
+Their ignorance is my concern.

 眾生的苦就是我的苦